tingerbin/Learngit/readme.txt

 add new line.

-Git has mutable index called stage..
+Git has mutable index called stage.

+just see see